LightBitsLabs/los-csi/docs/upgrade/upgrade-lb-csi.md

 ##### Deploy ClusterRole and ClusterRoleBindings

+> **NOTE:**
+>
-**NOTE:** We assume k8s cluster admin will know what is deployed on the system.
+> We assume k8s cluster admin will know what is deployed on the system.

+Following steps allow us to validate if we have the Roles and Bindings to work with snapshots.

+If resources are not present on the cluster, these steps will guide you how to add them.

 1. Verify if we have `ClusterRole`s for snapshots: